-The Section 8 Consolidation Program combines low income grants with affordable housing opportunities that come in the form of listings in an online packet.
-Section 8 housing voucher holders can user their online packet to retrieve listings of available Section 8 housing in their area and possibly locate a low income housing application, or apply for the Section 8 Consolidation program online.
-Landlords can discover the benefits of participating in government subsidized housing programs, and they can also list their properties for free on this site.
+Section 8 housing voucher holders can user their online packet to retrieve listings of available Section 8 housing in their area and possibly locate a public housing application.
+Landlords can use the Online Packet to discover the benefits of participating in government subsidized housing programs.
+They can also list their properties for free on this site.

 Know that it may be illegal for a Section 8 landlord to refuse you occupancy just because you're enrolled in Section 8.
 A landlord may legally refuse occupancy for failure to pass background checks, poor credit, and other determinations, but cannot refuse occupancy to you based solely on your Section 8 enrollment.
 If you think a section 8 landlord has refused occupancy to you based solely on your Section 8 enrollment, contact your local PHA.
 Know what role geography plays in Section 8 enrollment aided by more online information about the HUD application and program information.
 Section 8 application guidelines are different from location to location.
 But in general, residents who receive a tenant-based voucher for the current jurisdiction in which they live may use that voucher to live anywhere in the country.
 Residents who do not live in the same jurisdiction in which they applied must move to the jurisdiction that issues the voucher for at least 12 months; after 12 months, they are free to move.
 A Section 8 application does not expire but one can be on a section 8 waiting lists for years.